-You have a limit of fifteen activities that you can include in the activities section of the AMCAS application.
-It will hurt your application if you have less than fifteen activities.
+You have a limit of 15 activities that you can include in the activities section of the AMCAS application.
+It will hurt your application if you have less than 15 activities.
 The types of activities that you include, the length of time you participated, and how you describe them all have an impact on how the adcom views your dedication to this career path.

 What makes a strong activity description?